mui/material-ui/docs/data/joy/components/alert/alert.md

 ### Colors

 Every palette included in the theme is available via the `color` prop.
-The demo below shows how the `color` props correspond to the global variants:
+The demo below shows how the values for the `color` prop are affected by the global variants:

 {{"demo": "AlertColors.js"}}